SPDM-Team/ArceusX-V3-Scripts/README.md

 ---

-# 3. Manage and start the UI:
+# 3. Manage and display the UI:

 ### Getting the UI path with `:Parent()`